yugabe/MutatorFX/README.md

 **MutatorFX.Core** [[NuGet](https://www.nuget.org/packages/MutatorFX.Core/), [Documentation](https://github.com/yugabe/MutatorFX/blob/master/docs/md/MutatorFX.Core.md)]
 ------------------
 The lightweight Core package other packages depend upon.
 In itself, it contains useful extension methods for creating one-liners, using reflection, etc., so that you can use these if you fancy enormous one-liners!
-I haven't found a problem that couldn't be solved in one expression with these yet!
+I have not yet found a problem that couldn't be solved in one expression with these!

 **Fluent extensions**: for writing one-liners and shortening code.